sebastus/Curtain-Wall-Modules/aks-build-agent/README.md

 &nbsp;
 # Execution requirements

-AKS-build-agent is Linux only
+- AKS-build-agent is Linux only
-JQ is installed to execute, as are build agents from `../container-images/build-agent` and `/../helm-charts/keda-azdo-build-agent`.
-These are all done in local-exec scripts in main.tf.
+- JQ is installed to execute, as are build agents from `/container-images/build-agent` and `/helm-charts/keda-azdo-build-agent`.
+These are all done in local-exec scripts in `main.tf`.

 &nbsp;
 # Changes you need to make

 An AzDO PAT is required for this module to access the AzDO project and create the variable group.
-When running locally export the PAT as a TF_VAR environment variable e.g. `export TF_VAR_azdo_pat=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
-The PAT tokens need the ability to manage agent pools.
+This should be in the `.env` / `.env.ps1` file.
+The PAT needs the ability to manage agent pools.

 &nbsp;